The Dog House Australia

-The Dog House Australia is an Australian factual show which first aired on Network 10 on 12 October 2021 and was originally narrated by Chris Brown.
+The Dog House Australia is an Australian factual observational television series that matches dogs to new owners and is based on the British television series of the same name, which premiered on Network 10 on 12 October 2021.

+Production and release

+The series was filmed at Kemps Creek, New South Wales.

+The first series premiered on 12 October 2021, narrated by veterinarian Chris Brown.
 It is based on the UK series The Dog House.
 The series was renewed for a second season in October 2021 and premiered on 8 March 2022.

-A third season was renewed in October 2022 and premiered on 8 February 2023 with Mark Coles Smith replacing Chris Brown as series narrator.
+A third season was renewed in October 2022 and premiered on 8 February 2023 with actor Mark Coles Smith replacing Brown as series narrator.
+Auditions for a fourth season opened in September 2023, which began airing on 1 February 2024.